 - Passwords must remain confidential.
 Users will be held responsible for unauthorised use of their privileges.
 To help keep access secure: -

 - Keep passwords confidential and change them frequently;

 - The University enforces minimum password length and complexity rules; and

-- Log out of the network whenever not using it or leaving the workstation.
+- Log out of the network when not using it or leaving the workstation.

 Electronic communications encompasses all methods of communication utilising the University network and server infrastructure.
-This includes, but is not limited to, voice, video, email, on line text message, conference calls (voice and video), file transfer and application sharing.
+This includes, but is not limited to, voice, video, email, instant messaging, conference calls (voice and video), file transfer and application sharing.

 Federation University Australia encourages staff and students to appropriately use communication services in order to achieve the mission and goals of the University.
 The University also encourages the use of electronic communication to share information, to improve communication and to exchange ideas.
 Given that universities place high value on open communication of ideas, including those new and controversial, the intention of the University is to maximise freedom of communication for purposes that further the goals of the University.

 While the University encourages the freedom of communication to further the goals of the University, there are some rules around the use of electronic communication service.
 These include, but are not limited to: